MagGeo/MagGeo/guidelines/PUBLICATION_GUIDE.md

 ### Step 3.6: Publish to Production PyPI

-**⚠️ IMPORTANT: Only proceed if TestPyPI installation worked perfectly!**
+**IMPORTANT: Only proceed if TestPyPI installation worked perfectly!**

 ``` bash
 # Clean and rebuild (to ensure fresh package)